nedbat/pkgsample/README.rst

 your project, how to install it, how to use it, how to get help, the `changelog`_, and so on.

+If you prefer Markdown, make a README.md instead, and change the ``readme`` line in pyproject.toml.

 Bits and bobs
 -------------